Skip to Main Content

 • Stabilize the patient and calmly explain what happened.

-• Check the immediate area in an attempt to locate the object.
+• Check the immediate area to locate the object, if possible.

-• Refer the patient to their physician for follow up and referral for X-rays.
+• Refer the patient to their physician or emergency room for follow up and imaging.

 • Contact your insurance carrier to file an incident report.